María Noel Genovese

-María Noel Genovese Berisso (born 25 December 1943, in Montevideo), better known for her stage name María Noel, is a former Uruguayan model and actress.
+María Noel Genovese Berisso (born 25 December 1943 in Montevideo) better known for her stage name María Noel is a Uruguayan former actress, model and beauty pageant titleholder who was crowned Miss World Uruguay 1962 and represented her country at Miss World 1962.

 In 1962 she took part in Miss Uruguay and Miss World, where she was a runner-up.
 Afterwards she developed a career as model and actress in Argentina and USA.